How To Write a Powerful and Effective Fundraising E-mail

 If you’re interested in other digital KPIs your nonprofit should be tracking, click here to read our article.

-If you’re still trying to decide on the right email marketing software that suits you, FormGet has put together a comprehensive comparison of 30+ options.
+If you’re still trying to decide on the right email marketing software that suits you, FormGet has a comprehensive comparison of 30+ options.
 You’re sure to find an option that suits you.

 Conclusion

 Crafting a powerful fundraising email is hard work.
-Segmenting your audience, choosing the right messaging for each one, picking the right visuals, using the best words, ensuring the tone is just right – there’s a lot to consider.
+Segmenting your audience, choosing the right messaging for each one, picking the right visuals, using the best words, and ensuring your tone is right – there’s a lot to consider.

 While implementing the best practices and tips we shared above can set your organization on the right path, the truth is, there’s no formula for the perfect fundraising email.
 Every donor is different and every situation is unique.